myriadrf/LimeSuite/docs/setup/compilation.rst

 Compilation guide
 =================

-This page describes how to compile LimeSuiteGUI2 on Linux.
+This page describes how to compile Lime Suite NG on Linux.

 Prerequisites
 -------------

-Components needed to compile LimeSuiteGUI2:
+Components needed to compile Lime Suite NG:

 - `GCC`_
 - `CMake`_